 Chronic obstructive pulmonary disease (COPD) is the third leading cause of death in the US, affecting more than 16 million Americans and millions more may have the disease without even knowing that.

-Smoking is linked up to 90% of all COPD deaths in the United States.
+Smoking is linked to up to 90% of all COPD deaths in the United States.

 Chronic Obstructive Pulmonary Disease (COPD) Symptoms:

 - Chronic and persistent cough with increase mucus